-Come on into The Millionaires Washoe Club of 1862, Virginia City’s oldest saloon, and try one of their signature drinks, such as the Millionaires Punch or the Ghost Iced Tea, or create one of your own!
+Come on into the Washoe Club, Virginia City’s oldest saloon, and try one of their signature drinks, such as the Millionaires Punch or the Ghost Iced Tea, or create one of your own!
 This saloon was a great social institution produced by mining magnates, artists and men of letters who sought after luxury.
 Looking for daily ghost tours, overnight investigations or just want to stop in?
 The Washoe Club has been featured on Travel Channel’s “Ghost Adventures” due to their haunted museum on their historic site.

 Step back into the era of the Wild West as The Bucket of Blood Saloon is a site rich with artifacts and national importance.
 The saloon is marked as a National Landmark as it sits on top of the old Boston Saloon, destroyed in the great fire of 1875.
 Almost every weekend, belly up to the bar and enjoy live music by David John and the Comstock Cowboys, the official house band of the saloon!